orhun/tuitar/hardware/ASSEMBLY.md

 6. Place the microphone amplifier (U3) and solder it.
 You might need to solder the 3-pin header pin first.
 Make sure the pins align with the PCB holes.

+> [!WARNING]
-> Note: You might want to keep some space under the mic amp for reaching the gain adjustment potentiometer later.
+> You might want to keep some space under the mic amp for reaching the gain adjustment potentiometer later.

 <img src="./assets/step-6.jpg" height="600">